dmennell/konvoyToolbox/commands/kubetunnel.md

 namespace=<kommander-workspace-namespace>
 ```

-...and verify it is the same as the Kommander workspace namespace
+verify it is the same as the Kommander workspace namespace
 ```
 kubectl get namespace ${namespace}
 ```

-### CREATE A TUNNEL GATEWAY
+## CREATE A TUNNEL GATEWAY

 Create environment variables for ca_cedrt secret and GTunnel Gateway...
 ```